The-Third-Age/TTA-Victoria-2/documentation/Gondor.md

 	50019 - Diplomatic feast in the Merethrond
 	50020 - The Beacons are lit!
 Asks Rohan for aid in their wars

+	#### Switch from Ecthelion II to Denethor II
+	 - Triggered by Ecthelion II's old age in the 2980s 50021 - The Death of Ecthelion II
+	50022 - Invite's allies and puppets to Ecthelion II's funeral and Denethor II's coronation 50023 - The Coronation of Denethor II

+	Country Flags:
+		Sets knows_next_leader to ensure the system doesn't set the leader as generic_leader Also sets it for all substates with Ecthelion II as leader All get cleared when the leader has died event fires (3501) Sets leader_interim so that things that can be done once per leader cannot be done twice for Denethor II Also sets it for all substates with Ecthelion II as leader Gets cleared when Denethor II becomes the leader

+	Global Flags:
+		Clears ecthelion_ii_alive, marking him as dead

 	150000 - Starts the Andrast war
 	150001 - Starts Gondor's wars liberating South Gondor's cores 150002 - Setups PUK's rebellion